 If your personal or family situation changes, review your beneficiary designation as soon as possible.
 VRS is required by law to pay benefits according to the latest beneficiary designation in your member record.
-If you participate in the VRS Group Life Insurance Program and you need to update your current designation, log in to myVRS.
+If you need to update your current designation, log in to myVRS.
 Or, you can request your current designation information from Securian Financial, the insurer for the Group Life Insurance Program, by calling 800-441-2258.
 Neither Securian Financial nor VRS can provide this information over the phone.
 It will be mailed to you.